joaopalmeiro/gh-issues/NOTES.md

     - "It's common to want to call a series of functions, passing the result of one to the next. (...) pipe operator `|>` helps with this problem by allowing you to write code top-to-bottom."
     - "It will first check to see if the left-hand value could be used as the first argument to the call.
 For example, `a |> b(1, 2)` would become `b(a, 1, 2)`.
 If not, it falls back to calling the result of the right-hand side as a function, e.g., `b(1, 2)(a)`"
     - "If you need to debug print a value in the middle of a pipeline you can use `|> echo` to do it."
+  - "To help with this Gleam supports labelled arguments, where function arguments are given an external label in addition to their internal name.
+These labels are written before the argument name in the function definition."
+    - `fn calculate(value: Int, add addend: Int, multiply multiplier: Int) {`
+    - ` echo calculate(1, add: 2, multiply: 3)`
+    - "(...) all unlabelled arguments must come before labelled arguments."
+    - "There is no performance cost to using labelled arguments, it does not allocate a dictionary or perform any other runtime work."
+    - Label shorthand syntax ("When local variables have the same names as a function's labelled arguments (...)"): `echo calculate_total_cost(quantity:, unit_price:, discount:)`
+  - "The case expression is the most common kind of flow control in Gleam code.
+It is similar to `switch` in some other languages (...)"
+    - "Gleam performs _exhaustiveness checking_ to ensure that the patterns in a case expression cover all possible values."
+    - "When pattern matching on strings the `<>` operator can be used to match on strings with a specific prefix."
+      - "The pattern `"Hello, " <> name` matches any string that starts with `"Hello, "` and assigns the rest of the string to the variable `name`."
+    - "Lists and the values they contain can be pattern matched on in case expressions."
+      - "The list append pattern `..` can be used to match the rest of the list."
+  - "Gleam doesn't have loops, instead iteration is done through recursion, that is through top-level functions calling themselves with different arguments."
 - https://gleam.run/install/
   - https://gleam.run/install/macos/gleam/asdf/
 - https://gleam.run/install/macos/editor/